Anna Faris Packs On The PDA With New Boyfriend In Romantic Italian Getaway

 Anna Faris seems to put her failed marriage with Chris Pratt behind and goes all out with her newfound romance.
 The Scary Movie star has been slowly but surely making her new relationship known to the public just months after her eight-year marriage ended.

-On Wednesday, Anna Faris, 40, and Michael Barrett, 47, have jetted off to Venice, Italy for a romantic getaway.
+On Wednesday, Anna Faris, 40, and Michael Barrett, 47, have jetted off to Venice, Italy, for a romantic getaway.
 The couple was spotted walking arm-in-arm at Los Angeles International Airport, where they took the flight for their vacation.

 According to E!
 News, Faris and Barrett packed on the PDA as they arrived at the romantic city.
 A source told the outlet that the actress and cinematographer flew in from another destination in Europe before arriving in Venice.

-In the photos obtained by several media outlets, Anna and Michael can be seen bundled-up while enjoying a boat ride through Venice’s Grand Canal.
+In the photos obtained by several media outlets, Anna and Michael can be seen bundled up while enjoying a boat ride through Venice’s Grand Canal.
 The couple appeared to be smitten with each other as they took in the romantic view.

 Although the weather was chilly, Faris and Barrett kept warm as they leaned into each other.
 At one point, the Ted cinematographer even wrapped his arm around the actress while gazing passionately in her eyes.